• No Court Appearances

 If the case proceeds to trial, both parties present their evidence, call witnesses, and make legal arguments.
 The judge or jury then determines the validity of the debt and, if applicable, the amount owed.

 If the court rules in favor of the creditor or debt collector, a judgment will be entered against you.
-The judgment gives the creditor legal recourse to collect the debt, which may include wage garnishment, property liens, or asset seizure.
+The judgment gives the creditor legal recourse to collect the debt.

 Documentation Required as a Debt Collector